emilsharkov/Set-Tracker/README.md

 Traka is full stack PERN web application made to record workout data for bodybuilders.
 It uses Node.js as a runtime environment, React.js written in TypeScript for the front-end, Express.js on the server-side, and PostgreSQL as a database.
 Additionally, Traka is containerized for scalability using Docker and deployed to AWS ECS for hosting.

-You can access Traka at:
+## You can access Traka online at:

 http://traka-loadb-bpxzcxs6ro2c-6b7b1ae41bffef84.elb.us-east-1.amazonaws.com/